pavelinux/pavelinux.github.com/index.md

 We start this serie of posts by defining our purposes:

 * To develop small and simple models using programming elements and structures based on Numerical Methods class notes to write Python programs.
-* This programs should give an approximation to previously defined physical problems.
+* This programs should give an approximation to previously defined numerical or physical problems.
 * These results may be improved by iteration or redefiniton of the models.

 ###Here we include some little programs to start a Cup of Python!